Rock the Canyon

-Rock the Canyon: Art & Music Festival (also Shonto's Rock the Canyon) is an annual art/music festival held in Shonto, Arizona.
-Established in 2009 by the Shonto Tourism Commission, a subdivision of Shonto Community Governance, to promote Native American artists and musicians, as well as community wellness.
-The Rock the Canyon festival is currently coordinated by Shonto Economic Development Corporation by its subdivision, Shonto Tourism Committee.
+Rock the Canyon: Art & Music Festival (also Shonto's Rock the Canyon) is an annual art/music/cultural festival held in Shonto, Arizona, on the Navajo Nation.
+Established in 2009 by the Shonto Tourism Commission, a subdivision of Shonto Community Governance, to promote Native American/Indigenous artists and musicians.
+As well as community wellness and intercultural celebration.
+The Rock the Canyon festival is currently coordinated by Shonto Group Incorporated.